aufacicenta/rapydbot/docs/up-and-running.md

 <a href="https://ibb.co/1sYw7vZ"><img src="https://i.ibb.co/YD4qPR2/webhook.png" alt="webhooks" border="0"></a>

 The URL in the image it's just an example don't use it.
-All ready! now you can use `/transfer` and `/topup`.
+Now you can use `/transfer` and `/topup`.

 <br>
 <br>